Exercise 2 - Task 1 - Docker Containerization

 docker build -t exercise4automation/project-automation:<put-your-version-here> .

-• -t: this is the parameter to specify the full image name tag under which the image will be stored and under which you will later upload it to dockerhub
+: this is the parameter to specify the full image name tag under which the image will be stored and under which you will later upload it to dockerhubexercise4automation

-• exercise4automation: this is the username or the organization of the repository under which you are going to publish your image (we prepared a dockerhub account with this name exercise4automation for you)
+: this is the username or the organization of the repository under which you are going to publish your image (we prepared a dockerhub account with this nameexercise4automation

-• <put-your-version-here> this is the version tag of your image tag, choose something uniquely for your version, that you can use everywhere in this exercise where it says <put-your-version-here>, something like team-xy-1.0.0.
+this is the version tag of your image tag, choose something uniquely for your version, that you can use everywhere in this exercise where it says<put-your-version-here>

 docker run -p 8080:8080 exercise4automation/project-automation:<put-your-version-here>

-• -p 8080:8080 this means to map port 8080 under which the application is running to host's port 8080, such that you can access it through http from the host
+this means to map port 8080 under which the application is running to host's port 8080, such that you can access it through http from the host<put-your-version-here>

 2.1.2 Publish your App on Dockerhub

-Ask the trainer for the password (hint: it is the same as for the jenkins server)
+Ask the trainer for the password (hint: it is the same as for the jenkins server)docker login --username='exercise4automation' --password='<same-password-as-for-jenkins>' docker push exercise4automation/project-automation:<put-your-version-here>

 2.1.3 Test the Released Docker Image